 Findings: Effects of Cannabis on Chronic Inflammatory Demyelinating Polyneuropathy

-Studies show the cannabis is an effective therapeutic option for treating neuropathic pain caused from disorders like CIDP and suggest that cannabinoid found in cannabis could potentially help limit the disorder’s progression.
+Studies show the cannabis is an effective therapeutic option for treating neuropathic pain caused from disorders like CIDP and suggest that a cannabinoid found in cannabis could potentially help limit the disorder’s progression.

 States That Have Approved Medical Marijuana for Chronic Inflammatory Demyelinating Polyneuropathy